cristianoc/arc-agi-2-abstraction-dataset/tasks/f931b4a8/abstractions.md

 - `final`: augments the row selector with a fallback borrow when the full-zero signature is present and reuses sequential columns.
 Achieves 5/5 train matches; test outputs inherit the expected checker/striped motifs.

 Key refinement was recognising that the empty zero-signature rows must alternate with the fully-missing rows hinted by the lower-right quadrant; once that borrow hook was added the simple column index cycle sufficed.

+## DSL Structure
+- **Typed operations**
+  - `extractTileQuadrants : Grid -> (Grid, Grid, Grid)` — split the grid into half-height/half-width quadrants and compute the base tile with fallback cells.
+  - `deriveRowOrder : Grid -> (List RowId, List Pattern)` — analyse zero signatures, variant orders, and borrow rules to choose the sequence of tile rows.
+  - `deriveColumnOrder : Grid × List Pattern -> List ColId` — read the top-right quadrant to compute the repeating column indices.
+  - `renderByIds : List Pattern × List RowId × List ColId -> Grid` — materialise the output by indexing into stored row patterns and column ids.
+- **Solver summary**: "Compute the base tile from the quadrants, derive the row ids with zero-signature borrowing, derive sequential column ids, and render the grid by indexing tile rows and columns."